Experienced Family Lawyer Fights for Your Right to Child Custody

 If you are seeking custody because you fear for the safety of your child as the result of domestic violence or abuse, do not hesitate to seek the help of a family law attorney at Law Office of Garry Barbadillo.
 We can assist you in filing for an injunction for protection, with the immediate result being limiting your spouse’s contact with both you and your children.
 Your custody will only last for the term of the injunction for protection, however, unless you take other steps to finalize the arrangement.
 Our team understands what a stressful situation this may be for you, and will work to help you protect your children and achieve the peace and safety you deserve.

-If you need legal support in any of these concerns, contact us online or call (408) 772-5469 to schedule a FREE initial consultation with one of our experienced attorneys.
+If you need legal support in any of these concerns, contact us online or call (408) 772-5469 to schedule an initial consultation with one of our experienced attorneys.